mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 <details>
 <summary>Click to expand</summary>
 The default resampling was actually optimized for computation but since this impacts quality i have eventually pushed it up to sinc resampling.
 To offset that computation cost (and probably few other) in half I set <a href="https://wiki.archlinux.org/title/PulseAudio#Configuration">enable-remixing = no</a>   - this effectively reduced streaming from 4 channels to 2 channels only.
-Checking with CPU loads pulseaudio went to about half right a way.
+Checking with CPU loads Pulseaudio went to about half right a way.
 The last settings set a huge, 2x200ms buffer to minimize clicks from buffer underrun. (this also puts a large lag between your app controls and the sound output but then think of how expensive RPI4 is and forget all about it)

 </textarea>